FedyBenMahfoudh/OS_Project/README.md

 ## Testing

 The project will have a test suite to verify the correctness of the scheduling algorithms and the simulator's behavior.
 The tests will be run using the `make test` command.

-## How to Contribute

-This project is in its early stages, and contributions are highly encouraged.
-You can contribute by:

-*   Implementing the core components of the scheduler engine.
-*   Implementing the scheduling policies.
-*   Implementing the data structures.
-*   Writing tests.
-*   Improving the documentation.

 ## License